NS2-BDT/CommunityBalanceMod/docs/index.md

   - Changed so if boneshield is broken it will display even if other weapon is active
 - Stomp
   - Stomp will no longer knock Marines over, instead Marines that are hit by a Stomp shockwave will have the full web debuff applied
+  - Jetpackers will no longer be affected by stomp when slightly above the ground
   - Increased damage from 40 to 50 heavy damage
     - This will increase damage against exos from 80 to 100